 -

 Clarify what “done” looks like.
 Define success metrics before the engagement starts: cycle time, cost per unit, error rate, throughput — whatever matters most.
+If the consultant resists defining measurable outcomes, that’s a red flag.

 - Business efficiency consultants focus specifically on operational performance — not strategy, not market positioning